LVIV TOUR REVIEWS

 Several weeks later, our tour company in Rome was awarded a libellous one star review on Tripadvisor, who refused to remove it.
 A few months later, we closed our Tripadvisor account.
 Permanently.
 In Lviv Tours does not need Tripadvisor and they know it.

 To be blunt, people who write a lot of tour reviews online are generally bored beyond belief and have nothing better to do.
 Perhaps it's a way for them to store memories of their travel experiences in places they log in to often, such as Google.
 On the other hand they could be independent and publish a blog, just like this one.
-Laziness, and the opportunity to troll others.
+Laziness and the opportunity to troll others a fair description of their existence.

 It's clear to see that the business of tour reviews online is a very mixed bag and should be taken with a generous pinch of salt.

-My advice is never judge a tour or tour operator on the back of reviews.
-Most of them are written by unhinged travellers or fake review writers.
+My advice is never judge a tour or tour operator on the back of reviews, most of them are written by unhinged travellers or fake review writers.
 And then there'll be the genuine review writers, but by that point does it really matter?
-Hopefully not.

 Fake reviews are everywhere, all it takes is one Indian or some shipwrecked soul in The Philippines with a VPN to confuse everyone, tour operators and travellers alike.